Saint-Michel power station

 Next step

-• Work is set to begin in November 2025.
+• Work is set to begin during the week of November 17, 2025.

 Impact on customer trips